Witness tells murder trial what he saw the night Chelsie Probert died | CBC News

 One of the first people to arrive on scene and witness Chelsie Probert dying on a Dartmouth, N.S., pathway told a murder trial Tuesday that she was lying in the grass with "no colour left in her" and "almost looked clammy."

-"I assumed maybe it was bad drug, you never know," Greg MacDonald testified on the first day of a youth court trial in Halifax for the 16-year-old Dartmouth boy accused of killing Probert.
+"I assumed maybe it was bad drug, you never know," Greg MacDonald testified on the first day of a youth court trial in Halifax for the 17-year-old Dartmouth boy accused of killing Probert.

 Probert, 18, was found on the path off Albro Lake Road in Dartmouth's north end on June 6, 2017, and later died in hospital.
 Police said at the time her death was a random act.

-The boy, who cannot be identified because of his age, pleaded not guilty to a charge of second-degree murder last October.
+The accused, who cannot be identified because of his age, pleaded not guilty to a charge of second-degree murder last October.
 He is being tried by judge alone.

-MacDonald was on his way to work just after 10 p.m. that night to do overnight baking at his family's bakery on Albro Lake Road when another man frantically yelled at him from the alleyway because there was a woman lying the grass.

 At that point, MacDonald turned around, followed the man down the pathway and saw that the woman was unresponsive.